-A conference call may be conducted for Phase 3 activities amongst the Orange County Excessive Temperature Task Force.
-The Orange County Excessive Temperature Task Force consists of OCSD Emergency Management Division, the Health Officer as the OAC, the CEO as the DES, HCA, SSA, OCCR, OCSD, OCFA, city jurisdictions, and NWS.
+A conference call may be conducted for Warning Phase activities amongst the Orange County Excessive Temperature Task Force.
+The Orange County Excessive Temperature Task Force consists of OCSD Emergency Management Division, the Health Officer, the CEO as the DES, HCA, SSA, OCCR, OCSD, OCFA, city jurisdictions, and NWS.
 Other agencies and/or organizations may be included in these conference calls as needed.
 These calls are not required for each excessive temperature event.